OpenNebula/docs/source/installation_and_configuration/opennebula_services/fireedge.rst

     After a configuration change, the Sunstone server must be :ref:`restarted <sunstone_conf_service>` to take effect.

-You need to configure Sunstone with the public endpoint of the FireEdge so that one service can redirect the users to the other.
+You need to configure Sunstone with the public endpoint of FireEdge so that one service can redirect users to the other.
 To configure the public FireEdge endpoint in Sunstone, edit ``/etc/one/sunstone-server.conf`` and update the ``:public_fireedge_endpoint`` with the base URL (domain or IP-based) over which end-users can access the service.
 For example:

 .. code::